dfaulken/showoff-images/README.md

 #showoff-images

-showoff-images is an extension of [showoff](https://github.com/puppetlabs/showoff) for quickly making presentations consisting just of a series of images.
+showoff-images is an extension of [showoff](https://github.com/puppetlabs/showoff) for quickly making presentations consisting just of a series of up to 100 images.

 # Usage

-Coming soon.
+Assuming the correct Ruby version, place .png images in the `img` directory, and run:

+> ruby showoff-images.rb

+A slide will be created for each image, in alphabetical order.

 # Attributions